Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [x] Add functionality to dropdown menus on shop page
 - [ ] Make a products page
 - [ ] Implement Checkout
-- [ ] Edit Database to be able to save multiple options (like sizes and colours)
+- [x] Edit Database to be able to save sizes

 In Case of minimal viable product:
 - [ ] Disable location